 Ms America Chavez is a tough, no nonsense super heroine, yet one with a genuine desire to help others and do good.
 She is from an alt reality, the Utopian Parallel, an idealistic reality that once faced destruction.
-It was America's two mothers sacrifice that stabilized that reality and saved its inhabitants, thought it would leave America with no family and angry with loss.
-Seeking to follow the noble sacrifice of her parents, she would dimension jump, seeking to find other less than ideal realities in order to help its inhabitants and be a hero.
+It was America's two mothers sacrifice that stabilized that reality and saved its inhabitants, thought it would leave America on Earth-616 where she would be taken in by a family in Washington Heights.
+Seeking to follow the noble sacrifice of her parents, she would patrol Washington Heights and eventually dimension jump, seeking to find other less than ideal realities in order to help its inhabitants and be a hero.

 Ms America is a super-heroine loosely inspired by the original Miss America of whom she actually has very little knowledge of.
 Miss América Chávez worked as a part of the Teen Brigade alongside Ultimate Nullifier, Barnell Bohusk, Angel Salvadore, and the In-Betweener in the third incarnation of the group.
 Essentially a teen hero group using hi tech communication gear to undergo important missions, often aiding under heroes, in a somewhat covert manner.
 The group of teens were jaded by the blurring of lines between heroes and villains and the complacency afforded by some established traditional heroes and their actions.
 She was also considered co leader of the team.
 America had a somewhat cynical attitude even at one stage mocking the idea of ever being an Avenger, ironically after some manipulation by Loki she would in fact become a member of the Young Avengers.
 Eventually America would reminisce on her past at a party set for the youthful heroes and sidekicks of Earth.